foopgp/foopgp-hugowebsite/content/english/blog/2026-07-18-vcard-openpgp.md

 To see the translation at work, **entirely in your browser, with nothing uploaded**, we published [**pgp2vcard.html**](https://keys.foopgp.org/pgp2vcard.html): paste an OpenPGP certificate, get a vCard 4.0 back — or its JSON counterpart, **jCard** ([RFC 7095](https://www.rfc-editor.org/rfc/rfc7095)).
 The public key itself comes out in a `KEY` field, ready to encrypt.

-## Why your phone would have every reason to switch
+## Why your smartphone would have every reason to switch

 Now imagine your address book stored **OpenPGP certificates** where it stores vCards today.
 What you gain is not cosmetic: